 Some working conditions, hiring practices, and company policies may be discriminatory to older employees even if they are not based on age.
 Employment practices that have a disparate impact on older workers may be deemed discriminatory.

 For example, a company may have a policy that employees cannot dye their hair bright pink because hair color is not a protected area for employment discrimination.
+(Starting in 2020, hair styles are a protected area - Senate Bill 188 (2019).)
 However, a company policy that says employees cannot have gray hair may be discriminatory.
 Older workers are more likely to have gray hair, and a company policy against gray hair may disproportionately affect older workers.

 Age discrimination is a violation of California state law and federal law.
 The Equal Employment Opportunity Commission (EEOC) enforces federal age discrimination laws, including the Age Discrimination in Employment Act (ADEA).
 Age discrimination cases generally require exhausting administrative remedies before the individual can file a lawsuit against the employer.